Ahead of the Curve book jacket

 Figure 7-7

-Consumer spending on goods and service (real PCE, black line) triggers—usually with a 6- to 12-month lag time—business investment in the facilities and equipment that provide those services (real capital spending, green line).
-Consequently, consumer spending is a highly effective leading indicator of future volatile swings in capital spending (shaded ovals).
-Note that capital spending, as a laggard in the economy, remained strong during the early to mid stages of many bear markets (vertical yellow bars), often deceiving unwary investors into believing that economic growth was proceeding well past cyclical peaks.
+Rising and slowing growth in consumer spending on goods and services (real PCE, black line) trigger—usually with a 6- to 12-month lag time—far greater swings in business investment (real capital spending, green line) in the facilities and equipment that produce those goods and services.
+Consequently, consumer spending is a highly effective leading indicator of future volatile swings in capital spending (see shaded ovals).
+This is a relationship poorly understood by many economists, particularly “supply-siders,” who incorrectly view capital spending as the key driving force in the economy.
+Note that capital spending, as the laggard in the economy, remained strong during the early to mid stages of many bear markets (vertical yellow bars).
+This often deceived unwary investors, well past cyclical peaks, into believing that economic growth was proceeding.
+Conversely, capital spending typically remains suppressed well past the end of bear markets.

 Sources: Real personal consumption expenditures: Bureau of Economic Analysis Capital spending: Bureau of Economic Analysis